Appeals and complaints

-The recipient of the complaint must pass the information to our Certification Manager.
-The Certification Manager will then judge whether your complaint or appeal relates to activities for which Ricardo Certification is responsible.
-If it does, the Certification Manager will assess whether Ricardo Certification, and who within Ricardo Certification, shall deal with it.
+The recipient of the complaint must pass the information to our Head of Accredited Services.
+The Head of Accredited Services will then judge whether your complaint or appeal relates to activities for which Ricardo Certification is responsible.
+If it does, the Head of Accredited Services will assess whether Ricardo Certification, and who within Ricardo Certification, shall deal with it.

-The investigation into the complaint or appeal, and the ultimate decision about how to address the it, will be performed either by the recipient of the complaint or by the Certification Manager.
+The investigation into the complaint or appeal, and the ultimate decision about how to address the it, will be performed either by the recipient of the complaint or by the Head of Accredited Services.
 This shall not result in any discriminatory actions.
 The decision will be reviewed and approved by the HSEQ Manager, who is independent of the certification or inspection activity that the complaint or appeal relates to.

 If the complaint or appeal is judged to be relevant, then the recipient of the complaint will enter the details of the complaint or appeal into the Ricardo Improvement Tool (RIT).
 The complaint or appeal will be investigated and tracked through the RIT.
 The RIT process is described in HSQ-HT-018 Improvement, and details of this process can be provided to third parties on request.

-The recipient of the complaint must provide you with progress reports and will let you know the outcome of the investigation.
+The recipient of the complaint must provide you with confirmation of receipt, offer subsequent progress reports, and then let you know the outcome of the investigation.
 The recipient of the complaint will give you formal notice that the complaint and appeals handling process has finished.